Guide to Work, Study, Travel and Living Abroad

 Expat Immersion in Local Culture

-I always think the best way to achieve some immersion in a local culture is to start with food, and Singapore offers a many such options.
+The best way to immerse yourself in a local culture is to start with food, and Singapore offers many such options.
 Visit the markets and see where and what the locals are buying.
-Singapore has no shortage of options on this front.
+Singapore has plenty of options on this front.
 Tiong Bahru and the Tekka Centre are two of my favorites.
 I thoroughly enjoy the experience of buying from locals, chatting about the weather, or learning how to make the best fish head curry.

 Singaporeans are also very fond of exercise.
-On any morning in various locations around the island; near the coast, or in the Botanic Gardens, or anywhere with a bit of space, you’ll see large groups of Singaporeans practicing their Tai Chi.
-Sometimes the tinkle of guzhengs can be heard first, then you’ll see participants making their meditative poses as they start their day.
-It is beautiful to watch and sometimes there are even a few Ang Moh’s to be seen joining in.
+On any morning in various locations around the island, near the coast, in the Botanic Gardens, or anywhere with a bit of space, you'll see large groups of Singaporeans practicing their Tai Chi.
+Sometimes, you hear the tinkle of guzhengs, and then you'll see participants making their meditative poses as they start their day.
+It is beautiful to watch, and sometimes, even a few Ang Mohs to join in.

-It must be said though, an expat could happily live in Singapore, in the air-conditioned comfort of a high-rise condo, running on a treadmill in the air conditioned gym, shopping at Cold Storage, buying Waitrose products and Australian beef, and rarely interact with locals.
+On the other hand, an expat could happily live in Singapore in the air-conditioned comfort of a high-rise condo, running on a treadmill in the air-conditioned gym, shopping at Cold Storage, buying Waitrose products and Australian beef, and seldom interacting with locals.

 A Multi-tiered Society

 When it comes to attempting total immersion in the local culture, Singapore is not unlike other places I have lived.
-Most Aussies moving to London will have a few mates that are already on the ground.
+Most Aussies moving to London will have a few mates already on the ground.
 Inevitably, you initially start hanging out with fellow expats from your home country.
-After about a year, you will find yourself both more interested in, and interesting to, locals.
-The locals realize you may be in for the long haul and they treat you a little more seriously.
-It is not entirely different in Singapore, but there does seem to be some resentment for expats who appear to be coming in and "stealing" the most highly paid jobs.
-The difference is that the income gap in Singapore between high and low paid workers, as well as locals and expats, effectively creates a multi-tier society.
-If you are not paid much, you generally cannot afford to go out drinking highly taxed beer and wine with your "rich" expat colleagues.
-Instead, you are more likely to go to your local hawker center for a couple of beers with your local friends.
+After about a year, you will be more interested in and attractive to locals.
+The locals realize you may be in for the long haul and treat you more seriously.
+It is not entirely different in Singapore, but there does seem to be some resentment for expats who appear to be coming in and "stealing" the most highly-paid jobs.
+The difference is that the income gap in Singapore between high and low-paid workers and locals and expats effectively creates a multi-tier society.
+If your pay is not substantial, you generally cannot afford to go out drinking highly taxed beer and wine with your "rich" expat colleagues.
+Instead, you are more likely to visit your local hawker center for beers with your friends.

 The Reality

 Singapore should be congratulated for its aim to progress from a rural backwater to a global financial hub, and it has improved the lives of many of its citizens along the way.
-But there has undeniably been a loss of traditional culture in the process, and the city’s inhabitants could be viewed as ones that eat and shop their way along, caring little for those around them.
+But there has undeniably been a loss of traditional culture in the process, and the city's inhabitants could be viewed as ones that eat and shop their way along, caring little for those around them.
 Beneath the gleaming surface, you can find pockets of history.
-Be it local shopping experiences that have gone largely unchanged from previous decades, families gathering to celebrate Chinese New Year, Indians celebrating Deepavali, or a visit to the red light district, the culture is there for those interested enough to find it.
-Part of the history though is the development of a class culture and current policies will ensure this legacy remains for a long time to come.
+Be it local shopping experiences that have gone essentially unchanged from previous decades, families gathering to celebrate Chinese New Year, Indians celebrating Deepavali, or a visit to the red light district, the culture is there for those interested enough to find it.
+However, part of the history is the development of its class culture.
+Current policies will ensure this legacy remains so for a long time.

 For More Information

-For information about traveling to and getting around in Singapore, as well as general blogs see the great Travelfish website.
+For information about traveling to and getting around in Singapore and general blogs, see the great Travelfish website.

-One Singapore expat website features a summary of the history and other useful expat information.
+One Singapore expat site summarizes the history and other helpful expat information.

-Links to other useful websites for Singapore expatriates including travel information, news and media and the business and economy.
+See these other useful websites for Singapore expatriates including articles, travel information, print, and online resources for expatriates.

 Victoria Milner is originally from Melbourne, Victoria recently moved to Singapore.
 She has also lived in Sydney, London and Salt Lake City.
 Victoria has traveled extensively through Europe, the Middle East, Asia, the United States, and Africa.